Insights and Updates

 What is the basic DSO formula?

-The basic DSO formula is: DSO = (Accounts Receivable / Net Revenue) × Number of Days.
-This math shows the average number of days it takes your company to collect payment after making a credit sale.
-For annual evaluation, use 365 days; for quarterly, use 90 days; and for monthly, use 30 days.
+The basic DSO formula is: DSO = (Accounts Receivable / Net Revenue) x Number of Days.
+This calculation shows the average number of days it takes your company to collect payment after making a credit sale.
+For annual measurement, use 365 days; for quarterly, use 90 days; and for monthly, use 30 days.

 How do I calculate DSO with an example?